Picture of Endangered Animals with Names for Kids

 10. Vaquita

 With as few as around 10 left, the vaquita is the most endangered cetacean in the world.
 Vaquita is a species of porpoise endemic to the northern end of the Gulf of California in Baja California, Mexico.
-The species is currently on the brink of extinction and is currently listed as Critically Endangered by the IUCN Red List.
+Furthermore, the species is currently on the brink of extinction and is currently listed as Critically Endangered by the IUCN Red List.

 Endangered Species/Animals A – Z List (2018, 2019, 2020)